mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 Perhaps add back in as an unintended consequence?
 The live chat process started unintentionally as one child was left to their own devices as a parent was undertaking a social mission (see below and previous chapter). -->

-The above example is a naturally occurring expression of learner agency which was incorporated into the drama process later in this phase.
-Other examples of emergent practices, explored later in the chapter, which served to increase the scope of agency, became a core processes without the need to introduce them as part of a drama process.
-NOTE-  SO WHAT'S THE DIFFERENCE?

-In contrast, both the main mission of given in role to make a game to entertain and inform visiting aliens, and extra social and secret mission were delivered with the frame of a drama process, with an explicit aim to encourage patterns of behaviour which had emerged in previous iterations of game making.
+In addition to the the main mission of given in role to make a game to entertain and inform visiting aliens, and extra social and secret mission were delivered with the frame of a drama process, with an explicit aim to encourage patterns of behaviour which had emerged in previous iterations of game making.
 I had identified these behaviours as potentially helpful in maintaining the positive affect and identification with the on-going group process of game making.

 AN EXAMPLE?